mouseplace/mh-taller-windows/README.md

 # 🐭️ MouseHunt - Taller windows

-A Userscript for [MouseHunt](https://mousehuntgame.com) that expands all popups and other windows to their maximum size.
+A Userscript for [MouseHunt](https://mousehuntgame.com) that makes all the windows taller, so you can see more of the content without scrolling.

 ## Installation